Skip to Content

 cohesion failure

-Now that we know what failure is, here are 5 common reasons it happens:
+Now that we know what adhesive failure is, here are 5 common reasons it happens:

-2. Environmental Factors.
-Even if the type of adhesive is appropriate for the application, an unplanned or unexpected change in the environment can cause the adhesive to fail.
+The type of adhesive may be suitable for the application.
+However, unexpected changes in the environment can cause the adhesive to fail.
 Heat, cold, moisture, and the introduction of chemicals are all potential culprits.

 As you can see, there are many factors that lead to the success or failure of your application.
 If all of this seems too overwhelming to handle on your own, feel free to call us.
 We’d be happy to help.